 “The good thing about World Ag was the interaction within participants: you could see from big Ag companies to students, in a very fresh and cooperative environment,” says Bas van der Velden, Sales Director at Sensoterra.

 Also during the conference, they had the chance to interview the grower and reseller Matt Murray, a Sensoterra client, who runs an almond orchard at Frederick’s Farm (Ripon, USA) together with Process Tech Ag business where he combines data from multiple IoT sensor sources and group it into a single platform for all sorts of clients.
 Murray described the benefits of using soil moisture sensors and Sensoterra probes:

 “Give you great data of how much water is coming down to the roots.
 They are great for calibrating your irrigation runtime.”
 Matt Murray, Process Tech Ag

 Sensoterra probe in an almond orchard

 Sensoterra probes are specialized in soil moisture monitoring for agriculture, horticulture, smart cities solutions, and landscaping activities.
-A wireless, low-cost, easy-to-install sensor, designed for all types of crops and soils, structured to provide the best balance between water and soil.
+A wireless soil moisture sensor, low-cost, easy-to-install sensor, designed for all types of crops and soils, structured to provide the best balance between water and soil.
 By reaching the best soil moisture conditions, yield increase can be easily achieved as well as water saving by 10-30%.